10 Ways You Can Help Your Personal Injury Case

 7. Supply All Requested Documents on Time

 Throughout your case, you will need to complete and return different documents to your personal injury attorney.
-Always try to return forms fully completed and in a timely manner.
+Always try to return forms fully completed and on time.
 This will help your lawyer be able to progress your case quicker and more efficiently.

 8. Be Patient